Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

     id='IK-Gazebo-v0',...kwargs={...,'task_cls': InverseKinematics,...)
   4. Add the hyperparams for your task `/hyperparams` (e.g. add IK-Gazebo-v0 with arguments to the tqc.yml)
   5. Adjust the arguments of `examples/ex_train.bash` (e.g. change ENV_ID to "IK-Gazebo-v0" and ALGO to "tqc")
-  6. Uncommend model.env.render("human") in  `/scripts/train.py` if you want to see the simulation of the env.
+  6. Uncommend model.env.render("human") in  `/scripts/train.py` if you want to see the simulation of the environment.
+  7. Start the training by executing ros2 run drl_grasping ex_train.bash
 </details>
 <details><summary>Training New Agents (click to expand)</summary>